Viktor Claesson: Copenhagen

 On 30 March 2022, Claesson signed with Copenhagen in Denmark until the end of the season.
 On 3 April, he scored the winning goal in his debut match for the club after coming on as a substitute in the 61st minute.

 On 16 June 2022, Claesson signed an extension with Copenhagen until 2026.

 International career

-In May 2018, Claesson was named in Sweden’s 23 man squad for the 2018 FIFA World Cup in Russia.
+In May 2018, Claesson was named in Sweden's 23-man squad for the 2018 FIFA World Cup in Russia.
 He was one of Sweden's main men for the duration of the tournament, in which the Blågult reached the quarterfinals.

 In a UEFA Euro 2020 qualifier against Spain on 10 June 2019, Claesson suffered a serious knee injury, rupturing the cruciate knee ligaments, after a clash with Jordi Alba.

 He was named in Sweden's UEFA Euro 2020 squad, and appeared in all four games as Sweden was eliminated in the round of 16 by Ukraine.
 He scored the winning goal in a 3–2 win against Poland in the group stage.
+On 19 November 2023, Claesson registered one goal and one assist against Estonia in their 2–0 win in their European Qualifiers game.

+In October 2025, he announced his retirement from the national team.
+He was capped 74 times and scored 15 goals.